 Each account can contain many integration objects, each of which encapsulates a connection to a provider.
 Once configured, an integration lets you use the relevant Synqly connector API to send requests to the target provider.
 For example, after creating an integration using the Jira provider, you may use the Ticketing API to create, update, and delete Jira issues.

-1. Create an Organization:
+Create an

-2. Save Your Access Token and Organization ID:
+Save Your Access Token and

-• Save the Token, as this is the only time it will be shown in the UI!
+account, the browser will display yourorganizationaccess token andorganizationID. - Save the Token, as this is the only time it will be shown in the UI!

-3. Explore Synqly's APIs:
+Explore Synqly's APIs:

-• Use either the provided SDKs or direct HTTP calls.
+organizationID and access token, you can try out Synqly's APIs. - Use either the provided SDKs or direct HTTP calls.

-• Some API calls require spesific tokens.
+- Some API calls require spesific tokens.
 Check out the Authentication docs for more info.

 Select which interface you want to use, SDK or HTTP.
 The SDK is the preferred method to interact with Synqly.